emberjs/ember.js/README.md

 * **Built-in best practices:** all code conforms to industry-standard best practices

-* **Rich feature set:**  Ember-specific features such as the Router Ember Command Line Interface emhance productivity and functionality
+* **Rich feature set:**  Ember-specific features such as the Router and Ember Command Line Interface emhance productivity and functionality

 * **Extensive addon collection:** Ember has a large selection of available addons and plugins (over 1,500 at the time of this writing)